Turbo87/leaflet-sidebar/README.md

 # leaflet-sidebar

-A responsive sidebar plugin for for [Leaflet](http://leafletjs.com/), a JS library for interactive maps.
+A responsive sidebar plugin for [Leaflet](http://leafletjs.com/), a JS library for interactive maps.

 ## Examples